Linae-Kronos/BananaBar/README.md

-# BananaBar
+# Banana
-BananaBar, fixed version with proper files names from http://addons.us.to/addon/banana
+Banana, fixed version with proper files names from http://addons.us.to/addon/banana